huntdatacenter/docs/docs/coordination/agreements/overview.md

 [HUNT Cloud Services Agreement Form](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-services-agreement-form.txt)(txt)

-We use information from the text file above to render new services agreements.
-Download the file, update the fields with your information, and forward the text file to us on [email](/contact) for agreement rendering.
+Please download the form, update the information and send us the text file for agreement rendering in the data processor section of our [service desk](/service-desk/data-controller-orders/#add-a-service-center).
+Click the "Clarification of the form fields" below for more information on each field.

 ::: details Clarification of the form fields